morinlab/GAMBLR.results/README.md

-## GABMLR.results - an R package with convenience functions for working with GAMBL results (restricted to useers with access to GSC).
+## GABMLR.results - an R package for obtaining and manipulating GAMBL results (restricted to Morin lab members and collaborators).

 ## Installation